-16 PATRIP Foundation was set up in November 2011 by the German state-owned development bank KfW on behalf of the German Federal Foreign Office.
-PATRIP seeks to promote integration and enhance cross-border cooperation and exchange between Afghanistan and neighboring Pakistan and Tajikistan.
+PATRIP Foundation was funded in November 2011 by KfW, the German state-owned development bank.
+Its aim is to promote integration and enhance cross-border cooperation and exchange between Afghanistan and its neighbors, Pakistan and Tajikistan.

-17 Wish International is a national nongovernment organization mainly working in the tribal areas Khyber Pakhtunkhwa bordering with Afghanistan.
+Wish International is a national nongovernment organization mainly working in the tribal areas of Khyber Pakhtunkhwa bordering with Afghanistan.

-18 Sarhad Rural Support Programme is a nonprofit, nongovernment organization working in Khyber Pakhtunkhwa and parts of Federally Administered Tribal Areas.
-Community empowerment and economic and livelihood development are the program's principal approaches.
+Sarhad Rural Support Programme is a nonprofit, nongovernment organization working in Khyber Pakhtunkhwa and parts of Federally Administered Tribal Areas.
+Community empowerment and economic and livelihood development are the program's principal

-19 It is a nonprofit, nongovernment organization in the rural areas of Balochistan.
-Formerly called Pak-German Self Help Project, funded by the German technical cooperation agency Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in the early 1980s, it was converted into Balochistan Rural Support Programme in 1991.
+It is a nonprofit, nongovernment organization working in the rural areas of Balochistan.
+It was funded by the German technical cooperation agency Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) in 1983 under the name of Pak-German Self Help Project, and recalled as Balochistan Rural Support Programme in 1991.